 What are Phobias?

-The anxiety and panic that the phobias elicit can lead to a stress response occurring in the body which results in several unpleasant physiological changes, such as:
+When you have a phobia and come across the feared object, it puts you into a state of extreme anxiety and panic that can lead to a stress response occurring in the body.
+This can bring several unpleasant physiological changes, such as:

 - Increase in heart rate